 The Master of Science level academic course Sustainable Development and Sustainability Science (SDSS) has been developed by the Swedish Aral Sea Society (SASS) in cooperation with Uzbek academic research colleagues and gives an overarching introduction to the Sustainable Development challenges and a scientific view on how to approach them.
-The development of the course was based on SASS' interest in the Aral Sea ecological catastrophe and contacts established with Uzbek researchers in the implementation of the so called UZWATER project, sponsored by European Union and carried out 2012-2016.
+The development of the course was based on SASS' interest in the Aral Sea ecological situation and contacts established with Uzbek researchers in the implementation of the so called UZWATER project, sponsored by European Union and carried out 2012-2016.
 The course has two main parts, one lecture part and one student seminar part.
 The lecture part comprises 15 lectures presented by both Swedish and Uzbek teachers.
 The academic presentation part has short student presentations in English, each followed by student opposition of the content and presentation.
 Important aims of the second part are (i) to train the students in presenting academic material in English and (ii) to present a balanced opposition that illuminates strengths and weaknesses of the presentation.
+A special aim of the student presentation part is to train students in critical thinking regarding the sources of information and its relevance and value.